whelew/party-tracker-project-four/README.md

 Although I created ERD's to help with model creation, in the future I will have to be more prepared with how my models will interact with one another.
 Keeping this lesson in mind will help me avoid errors such as this.

+### Minor Bugs

+- Currently there is a validation issue that needs resolving when adding an item.
+MaxValueValidator is set to 200 however the user is able to add a quantity higher than this.
+- Adding a high integer such as '9999999' will cause a server 500 error.

 ## Future Implementations

 Unfortunately I was unable to add all of the features I wanted.
 Here are some of the future implementations that I would like to add to my